scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-2/index.md

 ![Discard pile card](./images/solitaire-phaser-3-tutorial-2-4.png)

 For the discard pile, even though there will be no cards in the pile when the game starts, we will still create our two Image game objects.
 By making these invisible when the game starts, we can re-use these game objects later.
-Now, for our discard pile, we will only end up showing up to two cards at a time in our game, the two most recently drawn cards.
+Now, for our discard pile, we will end up showing only two cards at a time in our game, the two most recently drawn cards.
 Due to this, we will end up re-using these two game objects by updating the textures on these objects and by setting the visibility on these game objects.

 Here is an example of how we will be showing the two cards in our discard pile: